highbee2810/STEGHUB-DevOps-cloud-Engineering/MEAN-STACK/README.md

-# Project Documentation: MEAN Stack on EC2 Instance
+# Project Documentation: Deployment of MEAN Stack on EC2 Instance

 ## Overview